 Mark is a regular contributor to the Simply Scripts website forum.
 He posted a ‘tongue-in-cheek’ summary of his personal experiences submitting No More Tomorrows onto the festival circuit.
 The website published his article on the home page.

-Two of Mark’s short stories have won an international competition and has been published as part of an anthology called An Eclectic Mix Volume 7.
+Two of Mark’s short stories have won an international competition and been published as part of an anthology called An Eclectic Mix Volume 7.
 Each story is from an international competition winner and can be ordered from Amazon or direct from the publisher Lulu.

 The two stories are: